 Scientific learning in the junior kindergarten program is hands on and extended; the children dig deep into topics of interest and develop competencies in their chosen interests.
 Some goals for the junior kindergarteners are:

-Mathematical learning in the junior kindergarten program is hands on and relational; the children build relationships with math concepts and see themselves as people who can use Some goals for the junior kindergarteners are:
+Mathematical learning in the junior kindergarten program is hands on and relational; the children build relationships with math concepts and see themselves as people who can use.
+Because the junior kindergarten children spend two years with us, some of these goals are for the younger children in the class while others are for the older children in the class.
+Some goals for the junior kindergarteners are: